The intersection of 35th Ave NE and NE 75th Street had no buildings at any of the four corners until after 1946.

-The only building near to the corner was Ida’s Inn at 7500 35th Ave NE, which began as a small grocery store in 1926 and was converted to a tavern after Prohibition ended in 1934.
-Ida’s Inn closed in 1948 but the building still exists and its square outline can be seen above the rooftop of the stores built in front of it in 1950.
+The only building near to the corner of 75th & 35th was Ida’s Inn at 7500 35th Ave NE, which began as a small grocery store in 1926 and was converted to a tavern after Prohibition ended in 1934.
+Ida’s Inn closed in 1948 but the building still exists.
+Its square outline can be seen above the rooftop of the stores built in front of it in 1950.

 It is the first impression of everyone who looks at this photo that NE 75th Street eastbound, looks steeper than it is today.
 This may be in part an optical illusion of the photo.
-We also know that regrading of arterial streets in Wedgwood occurred in the 1950’s, which leveled out some of the high and low points of NE 75th Street which we see in this earlier perspective from about 1946.
+We also know that regrading of arterial streets in Wedgwood occurred in the 1950s, which leveled out some of the high and low points of NE 75th Street which we see in this earlier perspective from about 1946.

-On the edge of the photo, far left, can be seen the wall of the Ida’s Inn building and a house which was numbered 3516 NE 75th Street.
+On the edge of the photo, far left, can be seen just a sliver of the wall of the Ida’s Inn building.
+Next to that is a house which was numbered 3516 NE 75th Street.
 The Jacklin family owned most of that block and at the time of this photo their married daughter Frances lived in the house with her husband John Osbjornson.
-The Jacklin’s own house was at 7528 35th Ave NE, north of Ida’s Inn.
-Something not seen in the above photo is the Oneida Gardens (Wedgewood Estates) apartment complex on NE 75th Street between 37th to 39th Avenues NE, because the apartments were not built until 1948-49.
+The Jacklin’s own house was at 7528 35th Ave NE, north of Ida’s Inn (out of the frame to the left.)

 As a property owner in the vicinity of 35th Avenue Northeast and East 75th Street, you will be interested in plans for a proposed new shopping center at that intersection.
 Safeway Stores, Incorporated, has acquired a plot of seven and one-half acres at the southeast corner of these two streets with the intention of building at the corner one of our modern stores for the convenience of shoppers in that neighborhood.
 The store would be of the latest type with an adjoining parking lot.

 The remainder of the property offers excellent possibilities for development by other types of business in a manner similar to the attached architect’s sketch.
 Owing to present building restrictions and constructions costs, we can offer no assurance as to how soon such additional facilities would materialize, but undoubtedly some development of this nature would follow within a short time as this entire area is due for rapid growth.
 This intersection is a natural site for a modern shopping center to serve the residents of this section of the city.
 The first step toward the completion of such a plan will be to obtain a rezoning order by the City Planning Commission.
-Your support of the rezoning petition would be very helpful. (signed) Mitchell Park, Division Realty Manager, Safeway Stores, Incorporated.
+Your support of the rezoning petition would be very helpful.

 The architectural sketch (below) which was included with the letter to neighbors showed a design for Safeway to be built close along 35th Ave NE, and provision of other stores on-site.
 It may have been Safeway’s intent to lease space to other commercial uses, as a theater is shown on the far right, and on the left may be a gas station (?)
 These were only proposal ideas and were not actually fulfilled.